As Silk Art is new to most people there is concern for its true value.

 Do not expect to get a masterpiece of art which takes 400 to 600 hours of work to make for $200.
 That is just not a realistic expectation.
 Our masterpieces are the type of art given to heads of state and museums.

-If I sell you a piece of art for $200 this means only somewhere between 5 hours to 20 hours of work was put in to the art or it is machine made. or partially machine made.
-Common sense should tell you a masterpiece of hand stitch art is not being produced in 5 to 20 hours.
+If I sell you a piece of art for $200 this means only somewhere between 5 hours to 20 hours of work was put in to the art or it is machine made.
+Common sense should tell you a masterpiece of hand stitch Silk Art is not being produced in 5 to 20 hours.

 Overall - the key is let your eyes be the judge.
 One is a wow the other is very coarse.
 Please look at our side by side comparisons in understanding quality.

 As a general rule of thumb, a piece of Silk Art, 20 inches by 20 inches stitched at a 4 strand level will run around $2000.00

 We have done our best to make the pricing fair and equitable for the level of quality.
 What is confusing is you can have the “same” image done at different quality levels and unless you understand the quality levels you will not understand why the pricing is the way it is.

 The pricing on our web site provides Silk Art at non - gallery pricing.
 It is not full retail and not that far off our studio directly price.

 We consider these exceptional values for the art as you are working directly with the artists without the overhead of a gallery.